dgncn/MongoApi/README.md

 # MongoApi

-This project is a sample api project.
+This project is very basic sample api project.
 It uses mongodb database and asp.net core.